 F-G. Louis L’Amour (The Strater Hotel) and the Durango Library, Durango

 In addition to the stops above, author, journalist, and playwright Damon Runyan has two cool places named for him in Pueblo (southeast of our trail), where his family lived beginning in the late 1880s.
 One is a community theater and the other is a lake known for great fishing.
-These places are not on our trail at this time because they would require a separate trip due to the location of Pueblo.

 Similarly, Greeley (northeast of Denver) is off the path of our trail but, for those in the area interested in history writers, we recommend visiting the University of Northern Colorado Library for its vast James Michener collection of original writings.
 Michener donated these items there because it is where his career began when it was a teachers’ college.
 Read about it here: unco.edu/library/archives/james_michener_collection.
 Check out our pages about other James Michener landmarks in New York, Pennsylvania, and Texas.